cespare/steller/README.md

 ## TODO

-* Randomly choose when to generate requests (Poisson process?)
-(Instead of having the user choose # of threads and concurrency level, like ab or wrk).
 * Allow the user to ramp up the request rate.
 For instance, maybe specify start rate, end rate, and number of increases.
 * Stats over time with plotinum.